Samirlamichhane10/Vhdl-assignments/fulladder_with_halfadder/README.md

-# Full Adder Implementation with Half Adders in VHDL
+# Full Adder Implementation Using Half Adders

-This repository contains VHDL files for a Full Adder (FA) entity implemented using Half Adders (HA).
+This repository contains VHDL files for a Full Adder entity implemented using Half Adders.

 ## Files